ljleb/sd-mecha/guide/1-typical-use-cases/README.md

 ## Replace Model Components

+The keys of model configs are always distributed into different *components*.
+For example, SDXL has 4 components: `diffuser`, `clip_l`, `clip_g` and `vae`.
-Sometimes, all we really want is to replace one component of a model with another one
+Sometimes, all we really want is to replace one self-contained component of a model with a different one.
+Here is how to achieve this:

 ```python
 import sd_mecha